antondan1307/SwipeLearn-AI/README.md

 SwipeLearn-AI is a prototype web app for learning English vocabulary.
 It is built with **Next.js** and **Tailwind CSS**.
 The home page lists short videos (each under 30 seconds).
 Selecting a video shows it with a related flashcard that you can flip to see the answer.
+If a card isn't already defined, the app calls the **OpenAI API** to generate one from the video transcript.
 Each flip is logged to **Firebase Firestore** so your progress is saved.

 ## Setup